hawkkcodes/anidownloader/README.md

 UnboundLocalError: local variable 'i' referenced before assignment
 ```

-After that you will find a menu, where you can choose between 5 options:
+After that you will find a menu, where you can choose between 4 options:

-0. "Cambiar la ruta de descarga": You can use it to change the download path.
-If you don't want any trouble, change it directly by modifying variable "downloadPath" value.

-1. "Buscar animes": It will ask for a search term, and print all matching results found in AnimeFLV.
+0. "Buscar animes": It will ask for a search term, and print all matching results found in AnimeFLV.

-2. "Ver la información de un anime": It does the same as option 1, but you can pick an anime to watch more info about it.
+1. "Ver la información de un anime": It does the same as option 0, but you can pick an anime to watch more info about it.
 Here's an example.

    ```
    Bienvenido a Anidownloader
    ------------------------------
-   (0) - Cambiar la ruta de descarga [RECOMENDABLE SI USTED NO HA MODIFICADO EL CÓDIGO] (1) - Buscar animes
+   (0) - Buscar animes
-   (2) - Ver la información de un anime
+   (1) - Ver la información de un anime
-   (3) - Descargar capítulos de un anime
+   (2) - Descargar capítulos de un anime
-   (4) - Finalizar script
+   (3) - Finalizar script

    Escoja una opción: 2
    Introduzca el nombre del anime: Shingeki no Kyojin